niko-private/irrelevant/README.md

 ## Disclaimer

 This script is for educational purposes only.
-Use responsibly and ensure compliance with the rules and regulations of the game and Roblox itself.
+Please use it responsibly and ensure compliance with both the game's rules and Roblox's terms of service.
+You are free to edit and modify the script, but do so at your own risk.